simpeg-research/heagy-oldenburg-2023-casing-permeability/README.md

-# heagy-oldenburg-2023-casing-permeability
+# Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells

-Notebooks that accompany the publication "Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells"
+Notebooks that accompany the publication:

 Heagy, L.J., Oldenburg, D.W., 2023.
 Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells.
 Geophysical Journal International 234, 1092–1110. https://doi.org/10.1093/gji/ggad122.